chung-lab/SCAFE/scripts/README.md

    --min_gene_strand_read_frac (optional) [fraction] minimum fraction of the expression amount (read/UMI) on the gene strand (in total number
                                                      of UMI/read both strand) of a tCRE to be regarded as an unannotated promoter of the gene.
                                                      (default = 0.75)
-   --min_spreadness            (optional) [fraction] minimum spreadness of the distal CRE to be considered as hyperactive distal loci.
+   --min_spreadness               (optional) [float] minimum spreadness of the distal CRE to be considered as hyperactive distal loci.
                                                      Spreadness is defined as "num-of-CRE/top-fraction".
 Top-fraction is defined as the expression amount (read/UMI) on the highest expressed distal CRE in the expression amount of all distal CRE within the locus.
 Num-of-CRE refers to the number of CRE within the distal CRE locus